 How to Update a Room With Beige Tiles or Carpet (often Tuscan-style)

-If there’s one colour from the late ’90s and early 2000’s that just won’t go away, it has to be beige.
-Many are trying to step OUT of the warm, Tuscan-inspired vibe and into something a bit more updated (gray or greige), but those damn beige tiles and carpets put a hard stop to that every time!
+If there’s one colour from the late ’90s and early 2000s that haunts MANY dreams, it has to be beige.
+Many are trying to step OUT of the warm, Tuscan-inspired vibe and into something a bit more updated, but those darn beige tiles and carpets put a hard stop to that every time!
 Personally, I love beige, but just like with my inappropriate humour, it’s all about ‘right place, right time’, a concept that both beige and I struggle with.

 Say hi to Doug the Doodle (RIP Henry Bacon)

 The thing is, you have to listen to your home and its particular needs, even if those needs go against what you REALLY want to do.
 But, that doesn’t mean there isn’t a happy medium, and I’m here to help you find it.

 To figure out what your home’s needs are, you need to figure out what you’ve GOT first.
 Beige, whether it’s tile, paint colour, furniture or carpet will have SOME combination of orange, pink or yellow undertones (green sneaks in once in a while too).
 And while the scales can tip towards one undertone or another, THE MOST COMMON undertone combination found in beige is orange-pink.
 Once you figure out the particular blend of YOUR beige, it’s much easier to move forward with confidence.

 If you want to learn a bit more of the nitty-gritty, I have a blog post coming out ASAP!

 Beige Tiles or Carpet with Orange or Pink Undertones